 Post war he served as a Captain with 41 Independent Commando RM in Korea being awarded the Military Cross in 1951 for " gallant and distinguished service".

 Lt.
 Col. Richard van der Horst OBE, Officer Commanding the Special Boat Service, died in a diving accident during an amphibious exercise off Norway on March 7; he died on March 14.

 Charles Edward Vaughan, born 1893, was originally attached to No.7 and No.4 Commando before taking up his role as the Commandant of the newly formed Commando Depot (CBTC) at Achnacarry.

-A pupil of Godolphin School, Wiltshire, George Wheeler graduated as a BSc from Exeter University.
+George Wheeler, a pupil of Godolphin School, Wiltshire, graduated as a BSc from Exeter University.
 He married in 1941.
-After enlistment he volunteered for the Commandos and was posted to No 2 Commando
+After enlistment he volunteered for the Commandos and was attached to No 2 Commando